 Guide for Contributors to the European Law Review

-1. Please follow these guidelines in submitting material to the journal.
+1. Please follow these guidelines when submitting material to the journal.
 It will avoid delays in acceptance of your material.

 2. All contributions must be in English.
-Authors retain copyright; the publishers acquire the right to publish accepted contributions both in hard copy and in electronic form.
+Copyright in all contributions remains with the contributors.
+The publishers acquire the right to publish accepted contributions both in hard-copy and in electronic form.

 3. No liability is accepted for loss of or damage to material submitted to the journal.
 Unless otherwise agreed with one of the Editors, submission of a contribution will be held to imply that it contains original work and has not been published or submitted for publication elsewhere, whether in print or electronic form.